nascentdigital/hackeryou-masterclass-notes/session1/DesignConcerns.md

 ## Software Quality Attributes

-Quality attributes help you think about the critical problems that you should aiming to solve in your software design.
+Quality attributes help you think about the critical problems that you should aim to solve in your software design.
 They are the overall factors that affect run-time behavior, system design, and user experience.